bteena04/Fullstack-Coursework1-Year3-ExpressApp-M00978514/README.md

 # Fullstack-Coursework1-Year3-ExpressApp-M00978514
-This is the backend repository of the XLearning website that allows buying school classes and activities.
+This is the backend repository of the XLearning website that allows buying after school classes and activities.

 ## Required links for the web app
 1. GitHub Repository for the Vue.js App: https://github.com/bteena04/Fullstack-Coursework1-Year3-M00978514.git